 - To sustain and maintain bodily function and structure.

-- To heal from recurrent injuries to our body, whether it be a traumatic injury (ie: fall), microbial (ie: infections), or toxin induced.
+- To heal from recurrent injuries to the body, whether it be a traumatic injury (ie: fall), microbial (ie: infections), or toxin induced.

-Is it just me or do our kids seem to be exposed to far more toxins than ever before and our children seem to eat far less nutrients than other generations???
+We are in a time when our kids are exposed to far more toxins than ever before and they seem to eat far less nutrients than other generations!

 - Developing tissues are more at risk of damage from toxins.